Blog

 So, White or Yellow?

-There is no value difference between white and yellow gold, they show the same karat weight.
-916 Gold technically holds the same gold content as 22K white gold.
-However, because of the difference in manufacturing process, which includes mixing and coating, white gold jewellery can be slightly more expensive.
+The value of white and yellow gold is comparable, as they are both assessed by the same karat system.
+For instance, 916 yellow gold holds the same content as 22K white gold.
+However, due to the different manufacturing processes, including the alloy mixing and rhodium coating, white gold jewellery may carry a slightly higher price tag.

-The choice, is literally in your hands.
-As with all jewellery and accessorising, it’s always about matching the designs to your personal style, especially your fashion choices.
-Place your final selections next to each other and let your heart decide!
+At the end of the day, the choice is in your hands.
+As with all jewellery and accessorising, it’s always about matching the designs to your personal style.
+Place your final selections next to each other, and let your heart decide!

 Take your pick of classic and modern gold jewellery from Citigems’ Selection, and find the one that our heart desires.